lfelipesv/lfelipesv.github.io/aboutme.md

 - IEEE Transactions on Cybernetics
 - IEEE Sensors
 - IEEE Transactions on Games
-- Frontiers of AI and Robotics
+- Frontiers in Robotics and AI
 - ICML LatinX Workshop 2021
 - AAAI ICWSM 2022